What is vulvodynia?

 This is why behavioral psychotherapy can be considered.

-How to take care of your vulva?
+How to care for your vulva

-On the same subject : What is vestibulodynia ?
+In the same vein: What is vestibulodynia?